jasny/hackathon-google-cloud/README.md

 ## Why is this the top pick for the hackathon?

-Agent Connect is a **progressive improvement** — it works for everyone without requiring anyone to change their existing setup.
+Agent Connect is a **progressive improvement** — it makes things better for every party involved, without requiring anyone to rip out their existing setup.

-**Users get a better experience.** No more filling in the same name, address, and payment details on every new website.
-With the extension installed, a single consent click pre-fills forms and completes payments.
-Returning to a site that already has your consent is even faster: it just works.
+**Users get a personalized web without giving up control.** With Agent Connect, websites can greet you by name, pre-fill your preferences, and tailor content to your profile — the same kind of personalization that today requires handing over your data permanently.
+Here, the data stays in your agent.
+You choose what to share each time, and you can take it back.
+No more filling in the same fields on every new site, and no more wondering what a company is doing with your information.

-**Websites get access to more data.** Because sharing is low-friction, users are more willing to provide richer information — demographics, political affiliation, preferences — that they would otherwise skip on a manual form.
-Sites get higher completion rates and better data quality.
+**Websites get richer, more accurate data.** Long forms have low completion rates — users skip optional fields and abandon flows entirely.
+Because sharing through Agent Connect is a single click, users are far more willing to share demographics, preferences, and other fields they would never bother typing.
+Sites get higher completion rates and better data quality, which directly improves personalization and targeting.

-**Users stay in control.** The permissions dashboard gives a clear, single place to see exactly which data was shared with which service, for what stated purpose, and when.
-Revoking access is one button press.
-No hunting through cookie banners or privacy settings buried in account pages.
+**Data ownership moves to the user.** Today your data is scattered across every service you have ever signed up for, with no way to see it all or reclaim it.
+Agent Connect flips this: your data lives in your agent, and websites receive a share — not a permanent copy.
+The permissions dashboard is a single place to see every field shared with every service, and revoking it is one button press.

 **It is purpose-built for GDPR compliance.** GDPR does not just require consent — it requires *purpose limitation*: data collected for one reason cannot be silently reused for another.
-Agent Connect surfaces the stated purpose of every data request at the moment of consent ("campaign optimization and member management"), stores it alongside the permission, and makes it visible in the dashboard.
-This gives both users and organisations a transparent, auditable record that maps directly onto GDPR's core requirements.
+Agent Connect surfaces the stated purpose of every data request at the moment of consent (e.g. "campaign optimization and member management"), records it alongside the permission, and keeps it visible in the dashboard.
+This gives users a clear picture of what their data is being used for, and gives organisations a transparent, auditable consent record that maps directly onto GDPR's core requirements — without any extra compliance tooling.

 ---